 'I got this wrong:' Shopify CEO announces plan to lay off 10 per cent of staff

-Canadian tech giant Shopify Inc. will lay off 10 per cent of its workforce Tuesday because the company misjudged the growth of e-commerce.
+Canadian tech giant Shopify Inc.'s share price fell by more than 14 per cent Tuesday after revealing it will lay off 10 per cent of its workforce because the company misjudged the growth of the e-commerce sector.

-The Ottawa e-commerce company's chief executive Tobi Lutke said in a blog post that most of the staff impacted by the cut work in recruiting, support and sales.
+The Ottawa e-commerce company's stock closed at $40.69 after chief executive Tobi Lutke said in a blog post that most of the staff impacted by the cut work in recruiting, support and sales.

 Shopify will also eliminate "overspecialized and duplicate" roles as well as groups that Lutke said were "convenient to have but too far removed from building products."